tracyrankin/openshift-the-easy-way/docs/02-install.md

 ## Prerequisites

-In prior step, we downloaded the following:
+In the prior step, we downloaded the following:

 1. installer (e.g. openshift-install-linux-amd64)
 1. pull secret